-In 2019, the Company established two tax exempt 501(c)(9) entities to fund retiree medical benefits.
+The Company established two tax exempt 501(c)(9) entities to fund retiree medical benefits.
 Plan sponsorship, and the determination of plan benefit design, continues to reside with the Company.
 Similar to pension trust assets, the assets in the retiree medical trusts are restricted and cannot revert back to the Company for any purpose.
-Prior to 2019, the Company's postretirement health care and other post-retirement benefit plans were unfunded.

-The projected benefit obligation and funded status at the plan measurement date and the accrued expenses at December 31, 2023 and 2022, consist of the following:
+The projected benefit obligation and funded status at the plan measurement date and the accrued expenses at December 31, 2024 and 2023, consist of the following: